2020PB/police-brutality/reports/Oregon.md

 ### Livestreamer shot with marking rounds | July 29th

-Livestreamer struck with marking rounds, allegedly in crotch and collarbone.
-The shots can be heard at 3:30 in the video.
+Livestreamer struck with marking rounds, allegedly in the crotch and collarbone.
+The shots can be heard at 3:30 in the video, while the streamer is standing at 3rd and Salmon.
 An image shows the yellow paint from the marking round.

 tags: journalist, less-lethal, marking-round, shoot

 id: or-portland-207

-geolocation:
+geolocation: 45.5161982,-122.6766199

 **Links**